Copyright 2026 ArcTouch

 This constant change means that companies stubbornly committed to a long-term roadmap or even an overly complex project are much more likely to fail.

 This MLP also becomes the foundation for subsequent releases.
 Because it’s simple — like a steak knife — it’s easy to maintain and add new layers in a way that makes sense.
-But only after proving that the MLP indeed delivers value both to the user and the business.
+But only after proving that the MLP delivers value to both the user and the business.
 It’s a strategy built through execution.

 Like the steak knife, the MLP will do one thing well.
-Unlike the steak knife, it will take months, not years to develop the first iteration.
+Unlike the steak knife, it will take months, not years, to develop the first iteration.
 To learn more about our lean app development process, download our free ebook, From Great Idea To Successful Mobile App.